rom1212/eng-notes/golang/cheat-sheet.md

-go test foo/... # run all tests with import path prefixed with foo/ go test foo... # run all tests with import path prefixed with foo/ go test ... # run all tests in $GOPATH
+go test foo/... # run all tests with import path prefixed with foo/ go test foo... # run all tests with import path prefixed with foo/ go test ... # run all tests in $GOPATH go test foo_test.go foo.test  # all tests in foo_test.go, and foo.go is needed to build the test. go test -run <TestName or regex>   # test all tests that match the name or regex
 ```
 ## GOPATH
 The GOPATH environment variable is used to specify directories outside of $GOROOT that contain the source for Go projects and their binaries.